Nathan-Yennupiak/Nathan-Yennupiak/README.md

 What is Up with me?:

 👨🏻‍💻 I’m currently working on something cool;
-🚀 I’m currently Backend development with NodeJS), Date Structures and Algorithms and Theory of Computation;
+🚀 I’m currently learning Backend development with Node-Js), GetX state management in Flutter and Api Integration;
 💬 Ask me about anything, I am happy to help;
 📫 How to reach me: nathanyennupiak1@gmail.com;